AlexeCosmin/Project-1-Logs-Analysis/README.md

 Source code file : logsanalysis.py
 Program's output file : project1_output.txt
 Requirements : Python and Postgres installed
+Python modules required : termcolor and colorama.
+If not already installed, write in command line 'pip install colorama termcolor'
 Prior running the program , you have to set up the database, therefore :

 #If no password is requireed to connect to Postgres , '-U postgres' is not required